 If you think that you leave your academic writing skills behind once you get your qualification, think again.
 These skills will have you in good standing in the workplace as well.

-This will become even more apparent if you get into a position of leadership and management.
+This will become even more apparent if you get into a leadership and management position.

 To be an effective leader or manager, communication is a critical skill.
 If you cannot communicate properly, you will not be taken seriously.